Bounds on cohomological support varieties: Introduction

 \emph{for any bounded complex $M$ of finitely generated modules with $\H(M)\neq 0$.}

 Our upper bounds on the dimension of $\V_R(M)$ exploit a new connection between the cohomological support varieties and the \emph{homotopy Lie algebra} of $R$.
-This is a graded Lie algebra $\pi^*(R)$ attached to $R$ that has seen a number of important applications in local algebra (cf.~\cite[Section 10]{Avramov:2010}).
+This is a graded Lie algebra $\pi^*(R)$ attached to $R$ that has seen a number of important applications in local algebra (cf.~\cite[Section 10]{Avramov:2010}); the $k$-vector space ranks of its graded pieces are the deviations of $R$.
 The next result bounds $\dim \V_R(M)$ in terms of the subspace $\rad(\pi^*(R))$ of radical elements, first studied in \cite{Felix/Halperin/Jacobsson/Lofwall/Thomas:1988}.
 See \cref{s_HLA_background} for definitions and discussion.

 \begin{introthm} For any local ring $R$ and any bounded complex $M$ of finitely generated free modules

 \end{introthm}